 (left) Fašade; (right) bell tower

 In 313 Emperor Constantine issued an Edict of Tolerance which put an end to the persecution of Christians, but not to the list of martyrs.
 Eusebius was a Roman priest who promoted full adherence to the Nicene Creed and because of this he was sentenced to starve to death in his home by Emperor Constantius II, a supporter of the Arian heresy.

 The very ancient church which stood on Eusebius' house was entirely rebuilt in the XIIIth century.
 In 1711 this second church (with the exception of the bell tower) was replaced by a new building designed by Carlo Stefano Fontana, a nephew of Carlo Fontana, the leading architect in late XVIIth century Rome (you may wish to see the building as it appeared in a 1588 Guide to Rome).

 Detail of the fašade with statues of angels and saints (see some more statues Close to Heaven)

 The coat of arms is greatly damaged and it is difficult to see the mountains and the star of Pope Clement XI.
 The monastery which adjoined the church was confiscated in 1873 and today it houses a police station.

-(left) Glory of St. Eusebius by Anton Raphael Mengs, painting on the ceiling; (right) Madonna and Child on the main altar which is attributed to Pompeo Batoni because it resembles a very famous painting by this artist
+(left) Glory of St. Eusebius by Anton Raphael Mengs, painting on the ceiling; (right) Madonna and Child holding the Sacred Heart on the main altar which is attributed to Pompeo Batoni because it resembles a very famous painting by this artist

 The interior of the church contains a painting by Anton Raphael Mengs, a German artist who was highly regarded by Johann Joachim Winckelmann, one of the fathers of Neoclassicism.
 It does not depart from many other Roman illusionistic ceilings from a conceptual point of view, but it lacks their complexity, which at Mengs' time had begun to be regarded as excessive.